SandaruEARL/SandaruEARL/README.md

 - 👋 Hi, I’m @SandaruLashan
-- 👀 I’m interested in Android development and cybersecurity
+- 👀 I’m an Android developer with passion for cybersecurity
 - 🌱 I’m currently learning flutter and native development
 - 💞️ I’m looking to collaborate on open-source projects
 - 📫 How to reach me sandarulashanherman@gmail.com